 We next consider the updates to apply to the baryons.
-As noted above, we require that the updated baryon velocity distribution remain Maxwell-Boltzmann.
+The updated baryon velocity distribution is required to remain Maxwell-Boltzmann.
 This suggests an alternative approach in which we directly compute the rates-of-change of the parameters of the Maxwell-Boltzmann distribution: the bulk velocity and the temperature.
 These are

-These can be evaluated using techniques very similar to those described by \citet{Ali-Haimoud2019}, augmented by an integral over space as in the dark matter case.
+These can be evaluated using techniques very similar to those described by \citet{Ali-Haimoud2019}, augmented by an integral over space (like in the dark matter case).
 Details are provided in \Appx\ref{appx:gas_deriv}.
 The result is \begin{widetext}

-\end{widetext} where $g_{ij}$ is the overlap integral as before and $\mathcal{A}$ and $\mathcal{B}$ are defined
+\end{widetext} where $g_{ij}$ is the overlap integral as before and $\mathcal{A}$ and $\mathcal{B}$ are defined:

 Notice the appearance of the momentum transfer cross section, $\overline{\sigma}$.
-If the momentum transfer cross section has a power law dependence on $v$, then these integrals $\mathcal{A}$ and $\mathcal{B}$ have simple forms in terms of special functions, given in \Appx\ref{appx:gas_deriv}.
-In simulation, these rates-of-change can simply be treated as new sources of acceleration and heating, added onto the total acceleration and heating rates which are already accumulated for each particle and integrated by the preferred scheme of the simulation.
+If the momentum transfer cross section has a power-law dependence on $v$, then these integrals $\mathcal{A}$ and $\mathcal{B}$ have simple forms in terms of special functions, given in \Appx\ref{appx:gas_deriv}.
+In simulation, these rates-of-change can be treated directly as new sources of acceleration and heating, added onto the total acceleration and heating rates, which are already accumulated for each particle and integrated by the preferred scheme of the simulation.

-These rates-of-change are statistically equal-and-opposite to the Monte Carlo sampling procedure we have outlined for the dark matter.
+These rates-of-change are statistically equal and opposite to the Monte Carlo sampling procedure we have outlined for the dark matter.
 Momentum and energy are conserved in expectation value, which we prove in \Appx\ref{appx:equivalence}.

-We note that the dark matter and baryon calculations end up using \textit{different} integrals over the differential cross section: the dark matter scattering probability depends on the total cross section $\sigma$, while the gas momentum and heat exchange rates depend on the momentum transfer cross section $\overline\sigma$.
+We note that the dark matter and baryon calculations end up using \textit{different} integrals over the differential cross section: the dark matter scattering probability depends on the total cross section $\sigma$, while the gas exchange rates depend on the momentum transfer cross section $\overline\sigma$.
 In the self-interacting dark matter literature, it is often assumed that one can approximate a non-isotropic cross section in the scattering probability by using isotropic scatterings with the momentum transfer cross section \citep{TulinYu2018}.
 For dark matter--baryon interactions, such an assumption must be carefully considered, as it could break the equivalence between the two calculations.